adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![ICYMI]({{ "/assets/21-icymi.jpg" | absolute_url }}){:width="550px"}](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev)

 The wonderful world of Python on hardware!
 This is our first video-newsletter-podcast that we’re trying out!
 The news comes from the Python community, discord, Adafruit communities and more.
-It’s part of the weekly newsletter here, then we have a segment on ASK an ENGINEER and this is the video slice from that!.
+It’s part of the weekly newsletter here, then we have a segment on ASK an ENGINEER and this is the video slice from that!
 The complete Python on Hardware weekly VideoCast [playlist is here](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev).

 ## Contribute!